jkamenik/orig-blog/source/_posts/2010-12-04-git-with-svn.markdown

 ... return to task 2 when task 1 is committed
 ```

-This style also works well if your boss comes over at the 11th hour and assignes you a new emergency assignment.
+This style also works well if your boss comes over at the 11th hour and assigns you a new emergency assignment.
 When you are done with the emergency switching gears is as easy as switching branches.

 ## DCommitting your changes